Ribosome: Bacteria

 Affinity label for the tRNA binding sites on the E. coli ribosome allowed the identification of A and P site proteins most likely associated with the peptidyltransferase activity; labelled proteins are L27, L14, L15, L16, L2; at least L27 is located at the donor site, as shown by E. Collatz and A.P.
 Czernilofsky.
 Additional research has demonstrated that the S1 and S21 proteins, in association with the 3′-end of 16S ribosomal RNA, are involved in the initiation of translation.

-Archaeal ribosomes
+Archaea

-Archaeal ribosomes share the same general dimensions of bacteria ones, being a 70S ribosome made up from a 50S large subunit, a 30S small subunit, and containing three rRNA chains.
-However, on the sequence level, they are much closer to eukaryotic ones than to bacterial ones.
+Archaeal ribosomes are conventionally quoted as having similar sizes as the bacterial ribosome, being a 70S ribosome made up from a 50S large subunit and a 30S small subunit.
+The rRNA chains are similarly commonly called 16S, 23S, and 5S, though again few (if any) recent sources have truly measured their sedimentation coefficients.
+However, on the sequence and structural levels, they are much closer to eukaryotic ones than to bacterial ones.
 Every extra ribosomal protein archaea have compared to bacteria has a eukaryotic counterpart, while no such relation applies between archaea and bacteria.